atuttle/Taffy/ReadMe.md

 ### You can contribute to the documentation

-Contributing documentation changes is as easy as submitting a pull request to the [TaffyDocs][2] repo.
+Contributing documentation changes is as easy as submitting a pull request with modifications to the markdown files in the `/docs` folder.

 ## Roadmap